LLNL/Abmarl/docs/src/gridworld.rst

 Observer
 ````````

-Observer Components are responsible for creating an
+:ref:`Observer Components <>` are responsible for creating an
 agent's observation of the state of the simulation.
 Observers assign supported agents
 with an appropriate observation space and generate observations based on the
 Observer's key.
-For example, the SingleGridObserver generates an observation and
+For example, the :ref:`SingleGridObserver <>` generates an observation and
-stores it in the 'grid' channel of the agent's observation.
+stores it in the 'grid' channel of the :ref:`ObservingAgent's <>` observation.

 Done
 ````

-Done Components manage the "done state" of each agent and of the simulation as a whole via the ``get_done`` and ``get_all_done`` interface.
-Agents that are reported as done will cease sending actions to the simulation, and when ``get_all_done`` reports True, the episode ends.
+:ref:`Done Components <>` manage the "done state" of each agent and of the simulation as a whole.
+Agents that are reported as done will cease sending actions to the simulation, and the episode will end when all the agents are done or when the simulation is done.

 Features